Arrivals Showband Photo Gallery

 entertainment scene when they announced that four members were

-(vocals), Des McAlea (sax-a.k.a Des Lee), Mick Aherne (guitar) and
+(vocals), Des McAlea (sax-a.k.a Des Lee), Mick Aherne (guitar) and Benno Haussmann (drums)

-Beno Haussmann (drums) departed the band and were the subject of a
+and they were the subject of a

 major marketing campaign headed up by their first manager Murt Lucey